 Providing the path to new development

-Omaha Public Power District will hold a public hearing regarding the Sarpy Transmission Project (STP).
-The public is invited to attend.
-Impacted land owners were contacted directly.
+Omaha Public Power District held a public hearing Oct.
+23, 2018, on the Sarpy Transmission Project (STP).
+We invited the public and contacted impacted land owners directly.

-Recent STP changes include slight modifications to the route previously selected in Sept.
-2017.
+Recent STP changes include slight modifications to the route selected in September 2017.
 Upgrades to transmission voltage are also needed due to anticipated and planned growth/development in this area.
 See final route alignment map.

 About the Project